 - relevant addresses, telephone numbers, and e-mail information, and

-- applicable timelines;
+- applicable timelines.

 Discharge planning should result in a written document, a discharge plan.
-The discharge plan should be a comprehensive tool and should be, based on:
+The discharge plan should be a comprehensive tool and should be based on:

-- identifying what the patient and his or her support groups (family, friends, hired help) can do to facilitate recovery;
+- what the patient and his or her support groups (family, friends, hired help) can do to facilitate recovery;

 While a good discharge plan does not necessarily have to be formal or follow a particular format, it should be clear and concise.
 It should be known to all relevant care givers and family members.
 When developed in a care setting such as a hospital, skilled nursing facility, home health agency, or hospice, the discharge plan should be included in the patient’s medical record.